 In order to be accepted to this course, there are two stages (online application and interview).
 Please read further particulars.

 First Stage: Online Application

 Deadline for submission of your application and all supportive documentation is 10th of May 2018.

 All applicants would be informed by the 12th of May whether they are invited to the second stage.

 Application forms and references will be rated by a short-listing panel assessing professional practice, academic ability, experience, motivation, suitability for training etc.

 All shortlisted candidates will be given some choreographic, writing and collaborative tasks and they will be invited to participate in an interview where the candidate’s suitability, motivation and experience to follow this residency will be considered.

 All successful applicants of the second stage will be given their tasks on the 15th of May and will be expected to work independently and collaboratively online during the 17-18-19th of May.
 Interviews will be held on Thursday 23rd and Friday 24th of May.

 To apply please click here to fill in the form.

-In case you have any questions and queries, please do not hesitate to contact the Director of PReS:
+In case you have any questions and queries, please do not hesitate to contact the Organizer and Training Mentor of PReS: